opbeat/dependency-land/README.md

 This repository uses [standard](https://github.com/feross/standard) to maintain code style and consistency, and to avoid style arguments.
 Please run `npm test` before submitting a PR.

+You can also make `standard` run a style check on the staged files automatically before each commit.
+Run this in the project folder:

+	ln -s ../../pre-commit.sh .git/hooks/pre-commit

+This will set up a git pre-commit hook that is linked to the version controlled one in the repository.

 ## Credits

 Thanks to [@watson](https://github.com/watson) and [@mafintosh](https://github.com/mafintosh) for creating the dependency-db modules and infrastructure.
 Thanks to the [dat project](https://datproject.org/) for hosting the hypercore service that dependency-db depends on.
 Thanks to [@terezka](https://github.com/terezka) for sanity checking the client code.